-A severely rusted and damaged high-voltage hazard warning sign hanging from a pole with loose wires, clearly showing wear expected from a storm or prolonged outdoor exposure.
+A severely rusted and damaged high-voltage hazard warning sign hanging from a pole with loose wires.

 Physical Signs of Electrical Panel Damage